-Dynamic Service Graph provides a point-to-point, topographical representation of traffic within your cluster to observe Kubernetes environment behavior, troubleshoot connectivity issues, and identify performance hotspots.
+Dynamic Service and Threat Graph provides a point-to-point, topographical representation of traffic within your cluster to observe Kubernetes environment behavior, troubleshoot connectivity issues, and identify performance hotspots.
 It enables DevOps, SREs, platform operators, and application developers to understand communication between namespaces, services, and deployments.
-The Dynamic Service Graph includes a rich set of tools to filter resources and save views.
+The Dynamic Service and Threat Graph includes a rich set of tools to filter resources and save views.
 Selecting a node or edge on the graph displays detailed networking and DNS activity, while automatically filtering the raw flow log data.

 Kubernetes environments often have hundreds of components, each with its own set of metrics.
-The “Layers” capability in Dynamic Service Graph provides a unique way to manage the scale of the graph, allowing you to group components depending on their role and easily hide and show them as part of a saved view.
+The “Layers” capability in Dynamic Service and Threat Graph provides a unique way to manage the scale of the graph, allowing you to group components depending on their role and easily hide and show them as part of a saved view.
 This enables users to create custom views to simplify observability and troubleshooting of specific use cases.

 Observe microservice activities and interactions within a Kubernetes cluster with a dynamic live view that helps identify and troubleshoot connectivity issues faster